zentyal/zentyal/docs/en/user/pdc-howto.rst

 virtual drive containing the user home.

-The last field left is `Samba group`, with this setting we could restrict the users that could login and share fiels in the domain to one single group.
-In the example we don't want to restrict any use so we left it set to `All users`.
+The last field left is `Samba group`, with this setting we could restrict the users that could login and share files in the domain to one single group.
+In the tutorial we don't want to restrict any use so we left it set to `All users`.

 .. image:: images/pdc-howto/general-settings.png
    :scale: 80